lzhhzl/PS-HuneX_Tools-CN/Specifications/hed_format.md

  Introduction
 ==============

-This document refers to the top-level MRG/HED/NAM structure, an archive format mostly used in consumer titles in Playstation 2-era and early PSP lifetime.
+This document refers to the top-level MRG/HED/NAM structure, an archive format mostly used in consumer titles in Playstation 2-era and early PSP lifetime, and was later continued to be used on psv and ps4.

 They are commonly found at top-level of disc filesystem for PS2 titles, or in the USRDIR folder otherwise.